JeannotM/DynamicDifficulty/README.md

 #   keep-inventory: <bool, Whether the player keeps everything on death or not>
 #   effects-when-attacked: <bool, Whether you get poison/wither etc from mob attacks (not including splash potions), works only on normal/hard world difficulty>
 #   prefix: <text, prefix to return if PlaceholderAPI is enabled>
+#   commands-not-allowed-on-difficulty: <list, What commands aren't allowed to be run by players on certain difficulties, spaces not recommended>
-#   extra-damage-for-certain-armor-types: <list, how much damage reduction/increased per armor set worn (full diamond on Hard = 100 + (4 * 4)).
+#   extra-damage-for-certain-armor-types: <list, how much damage reduction/increased per armor set worn (full diamond on Hard = 100 + (4 x 4)).
 Settings include: [nothing, leather, golden, chainmail, iron, turtle, elytra, diamond and netherite]>
 #   mobs-ignore-player: <list, these mobs will ignore the players unless they're provoked>
 difficulty:
   Easy: